 Surely, he caught a glance of his reflection and posed the question to himself; “what the f*** am I doing?”.

 The fact Roy Jones is reduced to fighting the likes of Omar Sheika and Jeff Lacy, two washed up fighters who were B level at their best, is sad enough.
 That a 40 year old version of a once untouchable champion is continuing to fight when all his challenges should be long fulfilled, his coffers swelled and his natural gifts worn out is equally depressing.
 Calzaghe may well have a weaker resume, despite his belated victory over Jones.

 He will always have his detractors too but he left with dignity and the mystique of an unbeaten record in tact.
 The limited credibility and kudos he’d established remains untainted by the age-diminished version of himself fighting beyond his prime.

 It isn’t for me to stop Jones fighting, nor do I believe anyone should if he’s fit and able to do so.
-But if the reflection he caught in the mirror of himself dressed as a pantomime villain isn’t enough encouragement to know the show is over, if that didn’t prick his inflated pride sufficiently, then I can only presume Jones could well end up like his contemporary Evander Holyfield – fighting on in to his dotage for so long, that his prime becomes as mythical a subject as the proposition he tries to sell that he can reclaim his former glory.
+But if the reflection he caught in the mirror of himself dressed as a pantomime villain isn’t enough encouragement to know the show is over, if that didn’t prick his inflated pride sufficiently, then I can only presume Jones could well end up like his contemporary Evander Holyfield.
+The Real Deal has fought on in to his dotage for so long, that his prime has become as mythical a subject as the alternative reality he has baked up that he can reclaim his former glory.

 A sad spectacle.
-And if his own reflection wasn’t enough I doubt the explicit irony that Captain’s Hook’s life-long adversary was the boy who wouldn’t grow up, Peter Pan, is likely to resonate much either.
+And if Jones’ own reflection wasn’t enough the explicit irony that Captain’s Hook’s life-long adversary, Peter Pan, was the boy who wouldn’t grow up is unlikely to resonate much either.